CRUX: The Agile Approach to External Data Integration

-Whilst the pandemic has been incredibly hard on small businesses, one key learning has been the proof that many employees can work from anywhere, any time.
+Whilst the pandemic has been incredibly small businesses, one key learning has been the proof that many employees can work from anywhere, any time.
 Even as vaccines become available, it’s unlikely we will go back to the office full time.
 The demand for full-time office work simply isn’t there.
 Business leaders therefore need to ensure they are equipping their staff with the skills to manage and operate in a hybrid team.

 The workforce structure itself is also changing, and we’ll see this coming to fruition in 2021.
 Many businesses don’t want to take the risk of hiring full-time employees to meet spikes in work that may prove transient, so we believe the year ahead will bring with it a continued trend towards agility.
 Bringing freelance specialists into fully digitised workflows to help cope with this extra demand is something we’ve seen many businesses doing through 2020 — and expect the trend to continue to grow through 2021.

 More businesses will recognise the value of hiring freelancers as a solution to filling in the skills gap they may have in their immediate teams.
 Opting to hire freelancers rather than full-time employees will help small businesses to acquire an agile, on-demand workforce which can help with their wider business goals without affecting their cash flow.

 In what has been a tumultuous year for businesses across every industry, COVID-19 has given the UK an opportunity to show the effectiveness of innovative, people-led solutions to our shared challenges.